weikang9009/cv/presentations.md

    Regions."
 The Californias in Transition Seminar, San Diego State University, May.
 1. 1991 Rey, S.J.
 "The Spatial Dimensions of Growth Control Analyses."
-   Colloquium, Department of Geography San Diego State University, December 1991.
+   Colloquium, Department of Geography San Diego State University, December.

 #### Conference Participation and Presentations